sbt/sbt-scalariform/README.md

 Contribution policy
 -------------------

 Contributions via GitHub pull requests are gladly accepted from their original author.
-Before we can accept pull requests, you will need to agree to the <a href="http://www.typesafe.com/contribute/cla">Typesafe Contributor License Agreement</a> online, using your GitHub account.
+Before we can accept pull requests, you will need to agree to the [Typesafe Contributor License Agreement](http://www.typesafe.com/contribute/cla) online, using your GitHub account.

 License
 -------

 This code is open source software licensed under the <a href="http://www.apache.org/licenses/LICENSE-2.0.html">Apache 2.0 License</a>.
-Feel free to use it accordingly.